COVID-19 Policy

 Masks

-Effective February 15, 2023, masks will be OPTIONAL for staff, patients and visitors in our Partial Hospitalization and Intensive Outpatient programs in MA, CT, and GA.
+Effective May 11, 2023, masks will be OPTIONAL for staff, patients and visitors in all levels of care in MA, CT, and GA.

 Positive Tests